whiteStainX/when/BAND_PLAN.md

    configuration from the live `FeatureExtractor` settings so telemetry mirrors runtime behavior.

+## Phase 1.5 – Sequence-Based Asset Migration
+1. **Introduce `SpriteSequence` containers**
+   Replace `SpriteSet` usage in the loader and tests with a sequence-oriented container that models a loop of frames without `MemberState` indirection.
+Update serialization helpers to output `std::vector<SpriteFrame>` instances and keep compatibility shims where necessary so existing callers can migrate incrementally.
+   _Validation_: Loader unit tests cover both the legacy `SpriteSet` path and the new `SpriteSequence` path.
+Legacy coverage can be marked deprecated but must stay green until the migration finishes.
+2. **Directory-based loader update**
+   Teach the loader to read from `assets/sprites/<member>/<frame>.txt`, sorting filenames alphabetically into a `SpriteSequence`.
+Maintain the legacy layout behind a feature flag or compile-time toggle until all consumers switch over.
+   _Validation_: Fixture assets exist for both layouts, and tests assert the correct frame counts and ordering for each.
+CI fails if either layout regresses while the migration flag is enabled.
+3. **Migration readiness review**
+   Add documentation or inline notes explaining the cut-over plan, including which modules still depend on the stateful loader.
+Explicitly call out when it is safe to delete the legacy path so Phase 2 work can assume the sequence-only world.
+   _Validation_: Design review sign-off confirming no runtime path still requires the stateful layout.

 ## Phase 2 – Direct-Drive Speed Control Prototype

-**Goal:** Create a working, single-panel animation that loads a sequence of sprite files from a directory and directly maps audio features to the sequence's playback speed.
+**Goal:** Create a working, single-panel animation that loads a `SpriteSequence` of per-frame sprite files from a directory and directly maps audio features to the sequence's playback speed.

 1.  **Asset Loading for a Single Sequence**
-    Update the asset loading logic (`SpriteSet` or a new `SpriteLoader` class).
-It must now be able to take a directory path (e.g., `assets/sprites/drummer/`) and treat **each `.txt` file within it as a single frame**.
-The loader will read all `.txt` files, sorted alphabetically, into one `std::vector<SpriteFrame>` that represents the complete, looping animation for that character.
+    Consume the `SpriteSequence` emitted by Phase 1.5.
+When given a directory path (e.g., `assets/sprites/drummer/`), the loader must treat **each `.txt` file within it as a single frame**, sort the files alphabetically, and return the ordered `SpriteSequence` that loops for that character.
-    _Validation_: A unit test (`band_sprite_loader_test.cpp`) confirms that loading the `assets/sprites/drummer/` directory results in a vector containing exactly 4 `SpriteFrame` objects, with the content of each matching the respective `.txt` file.
+    _Validation_: A unit test (`band_sprite_loader_test.cpp`) confirms that loading the `assets/sprites/drummer/` directory results in a `SpriteSequence` containing exactly 4 `SpriteFrame` objects, with the content of each matching the respective `.txt` file.

 2.  **Instrument Heuristics Implementation**
     Implement the `InstrumentHeuristics` for the **Drummer** role.
 The `activity_score` method will be the primary output, translating audio features (like `bass_beat` and `treble_beat`) into a continuous `[0,1]` activity level.
     _Validation_: A unit test feeds recorded features into the heuristic.
 Assert that the Drummer's `activity_score` is highest during percussion-heavy audio passages.

 3.  **Variable-Speed Playback**
     Implement the `SpritePlayer`.
-Its `update` method will accept the `activity_score`.
-The frame index will only advance if an internal accumulator, which is incremented by `(activity_score * delta_time)`, crosses a frame duration threshold.
-This makes the animation speed directly proportional to the activity score.
+Its `update` method accepts the `activity_score` and computes the instantaneous frame cadence via linear interpolation: `current_fps = lerp(min_fps, max_fps, activity_score)`.
+Increment an internal accumulator by `delta_time`, and when the accumulator exceeds `threshold = 1 / current_fps`, advance the frame and subtract the threshold.
+This keeps the animation speed directly proportional to the activity score while clamping it between `min_fps` and `max_fps`.
-    _Validation_: In a standalone test harness, manually pass in different `activity_score` values (e.g., 0.1, 0.5, 1.0) and verify that the animation playback speed changes fluidly.
+    _Validation_: In a standalone test harness, pass in `activity_score` values of 0.0, 0.5, and 1.0
+    over a fixed 10-second run.
+Assert that the player produces `floor(min_fps * 10)`,
+    `floor(lerp(min_fps, max_fps, 0.5) * 10)`, and `floor(max_fps * 10)` frame advances,
+    respectively.
+Expose default `min_fps` and `max_fps` via configuration hooks so Phase 5 can wire them through the user-facing config.

 4.  **Simplified PanelController Prototype**
     Create the `PanelController` for the Drummer.
 In its `init` method, it will: